moves-rwth/stormpy/doc/source/getting_started.rst

 Notice that properties is now a list of properties containing a single element.

 However, if we build the model as before, then the appropriate information that the variable s=2 in some states is not present.
-In order to label the states accordingly, we should notify storm upon building the model that we would like to preserve given properties.
+In order to label the states accordingly, we should notify Storm upon building the model that we would like to preserve given properties.
 Storm will then add the labels accordingly::

     >>> model = stormpy.build_model(prism_program, properties)